arcage/net_sample.cr/README.md

 # Network programing samples for the Crystal language

-This shard includes following the sample codes.
+This shard includes following sample codes.

 - Gets hardware addresses(MAC address / phisical address) of the network interfaces.